chrplr/PCBS/docs/software-installation.rst

    5. VERY IMPORTANT: When proposed a default editor, select 'Use the nano editor' (unless you want to learn Vim)
    6. VERY IMPORTANT: When proposed to adjust the PATH environment variable,  tick the box "Use Git and optional unix tools from the command line prompt".

-   You can accept all other defaults.
+   You can accept all the other defaults.

 Now, to finish the installation of git, launch ``Git bash`` (use the "Search box"), and on type::